CU-Multi: A Dataset for Multi-Robot Collaborative Perception: Use Case Demonstrations

 \subsection{LiDAR-Based C-SLAM}

 DiSCo-SLAM exchanges compact ScanContext descriptors and performs a two-stage global–local pose-graph optimization for distributed multi-robot SLAM.
 The reference implementation supports up to three robots, so we extended it to handle all four robots available in CU-Multi.
-We tested DiSCo-SLAM four times in the \textit{env1} and five times in \textit{env2}.
-Of these trials, one run on \textit{env1} and two runs on \textit{env2} diverged due to erroneous loop closures.
+We tested DiSCo-SLAM four times in the Main Campus environment and five times in the Kittredge Loop environment.
+Of these trials, one run on Main Campus and two runs on Kittredge Loop diverged due to erroneous loop closures.
 To ensure that inter-robot loop closures did not occur immediately, playback was offset by 200 seconds from the initial start time.
 We report the averages for Absolute Trajectory Error (ATE) and Relative Pose Error (RPE) on all runs that remained stable and did not fail due to incorrect loop closure detections (Table~\ref{tab:discoslam_results}).
 Figure~\ref{fig:discoslam_full} illustrates an example of progressive inter-robot alignment produced by DiSCo-SLAM across both environments.